 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-See your doctor if your symptoms do not get better or if they get worse.
-Do not take this supplement for more than 2 weeks unless your doctor tells you to.
+See your care team if your symptoms do not get better or if they get worse.
+Do not take this supplement for more than 2 weeks unless your care team tells you to.
 Long term use of this supplement has not been proven to be helpful and may be harmful.

 The Food and Drug Administration suggests the following to help consumers protect themselves:

 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.